A Log PSS morphism with applications to Lagrangian embeddings: Introduction

-In fact, our result here is more general and applies for example to standard conic fibrations over more general bases.
-Theorem \ref{thm: app2} is proven by combining Theorem \ref{thm:intro3} with some additional algebraic relations which exist in the zeroth symplectic cohomology group $SH^0(X)$ and which enable us to rule out all of the remaining possibilities not excluded by Lemma \autoref{lem: charS3}.
-Following Theorem \ref{thm: app2sec6}, we provide examples of exact Lagrangian embeddings $\#_n S^1 \times S^2 \to X$ for $n\geq 2$ (these arise by essentially replacing the disc in the suspension construction by a suitable exact embedding of $C_n$, a sphere minus $n+1$-discs).
-Theorem \ref{thm: app1} follows by combining Seidel's results \cite{Seidel:2014aa} with Theorem \ref{thm:intro3}.
-An essential ingredient in this theorem is the specific geometry of the construction of the quasi-dilation, which is what enables us to interpret the constraints imposed by disjoinability in terms of the topology of $X$.
+Seidel \cite{catdyn}*{ Lecture 19} has shown that quasi-dilations have similar implications for disjoinability questions (in the sense of \cite{Seidel:2014aa}) as dilations.
+Theorem \ref{thm: app1} therefore follows by combining Seidel's results from {\em loc. cit.} with Theorem \ref{thm:intro3}.
+An essential ingredient in Theorem \ref{thm: app1} is the specific geometry of the construction of the quasi-dilation, which is what enables us to interpret the constraints imposed by disjoinability in terms of the topology of $X$.

 We expect that our techniques apply in many other geometric situations as well.
-For example, we also study the case where $M$ is a Fano variety of dimension $n \geq 3$ and $D$ is a smooth very ample divisor satisfying $H^2(M,\mathbf{k})= \mathbf{k} \cdot c_1(D)$ and $K_M^{-1}=\mathcal{O}(mD)$ with $m \geq \frac{n}{2}$.
+For example, we also study the case where $M$ is a Fano variety of dimension $n \geq 3$ and $D$ is a smooth very ample divisor satisfying $H^2(M,\mathbf{k})= \mathbf{k} \langle \PD(D) \rangle$ and $K_M^{-1}=\mathcal{O}(mD)$ with $m \geq \frac{n}{2}$.
 Under hypotheses on the cohomology and Gromov-Witten invariants of such $(M, D)$, we show using $\PSS_{log}$ that $SH^*(M \backslash D)$ admits a dilation, see Theorem \ref{thm: dilationcrit} below.
 The theorem is closely related to a question of Seidel \cite{catdyn}*{Conjecture 18.6}, see Remark \ref{rem:Seidelconj}.
-We also illustrate how this theorem may be applied by studying an interesting example where $M$ is an isotropic Grassmannian $IG(2,2n+2)$ parameterizing isotropic two planes in a symplectic vector space of dimension $2n+2$ and $D$ is a generic hyperplane section.